Introduction to Data Recovery Techniques –

 I used the following command to clone the hard disk:

 $dd if=/dev/sdb1 of=/root/tempclone.iso bs=2048

-Here, you can specify any block size as per your wish ranging from 512k to 4096 until unless you know what you are doing.
-Here dd is asking the computer to check for a drive with label sdb1, and if it is there make a copy of the whole disk into an iso or an image file depending upon your usage with the block size to be of 2048k and then save it to root directory with the name of tempclone.iso.
+You can specify any block size as per your wish ranging from 512k to 4096 until you know what you are doing.
+Here dd is asking the computer to check for a drive with label sdb1, and if it is there, makes a copy of the whole disk into an iso or an image file depending upon your usage with the block size to be of 2048k and then save it to root directory with the name of tempclone.iso.
 You can also reverse the process of converting an iso clone into a physical HDD by typing the following:

 $dd if=/root/tempclone.iso of=/dev/sdb1 bs=1024